wheresrhys/fetch-mock/docs/docs/core/route/options.md

 ### response

-Instead of defining the response as the second argument of `mock()`, it can be passed as a property on the first argument.
+When using pattern 3. above, `response` can be passed as a property on the options object.
 See the [response documentation](#usageapimock_response) for valid values.

 ### repeat

 `{Int}`

-Limits the number of times the route can be used.
-If the route has already been called `repeat` times, the call to `fetch()` will fall through to be handled by any other routes defined (which may eventually result in an error if nothing matches it)
+Limits the number of times the route will be used to respond.
+If the route has already been called `repeat` times, the call to `fetch()` will fall through to be handled by any other routes defined (which may eventually result in an error if nothing matches it).

 ### delay